mjsmccarthy/lab04/lab04/readme.txt

-Write a method that will sort an array.
+Write a method that will sort an array
+How should the array be sorted?
+Will the array hold words or numbers?